nandor23/batterynotify/README.md

    systemctl enable cronie.service
    systemctl start cronie.service
    ```
-6. On GNOME to run the script on startup too, the `batterynotify.desktop` file must be copied to `~/.config/autostart`:
+6. On GNOME, to run the script on startup too, the `batterynotify.desktop` file must be copied to `~/.config/autostart`:
    ```bash
    cp batterynotify.desktop ~/.config/autostart
    ```